haeuslerd/dotfiles/README.md

 # KEYBINDINGS
 :q to exiting
 :w to save
 :wq to save and exit
 :q! to exit without saving
-    :colorscheme to change colorscheme
-    i change to insert mode
-    esc for exiting insert mode
-    v in normal mode -> mark text for copying r in NERDTree to refresh directory
+:colorscheme to change colorscheme i change to insert mode esc for exiting insert mode v in normal mode -> mark text for copying r in NERDTree to refresh directory
 :term to open terminal
 CTRL + W + W to switch between windows
 CTRL + W + V to split window vertically
 CTRL + W + S to split window horizontally
 CTRL + W + Q to close window
 SHIFT + <> for shifting forward/backwards
-    / search for text, not case sensitive with corect set -> Press Enter -> n for forward search/ N for backwards search :s%/search_word/replace_word/g -> search and replace in entire file :s/search_word/replace_word -> replace in single line
-    :buffers to show all buffers
+/ search for text, not case sensitive with corect set -> Press Enter -> n for forward search/ N for backwards search :s%/search_word/replace_word/g -> search and replace in entire file :s/search_word/replace_word -> replace in single line :buffers to show all buffers
 :bd [nr] to remove buffer from list
 :b [nr] to navigate to buffer
 :bn navigate to next buffer

+## MARCOS
+    qw start recording
+    q end recording
+    10@w play recording for 10 lines

 ## NORMAL MODE
     dd delete line/ d4 + arrow done deletes 4 lines